-Not applicable (accessing the site by bicycling is not consistent with the type of development proposed
+Not applicable (accessing the site by walking is not consistent with

+Walking Access

+Bicycling Access
-Following the most direct feasible walking or bicycling route to the nearest point on the development site

-OTHER TRANSPORTATION DESIGN CONSIDERATIONS

-09. Does the site plan provide for the construction of publicly accessible local road or drive aisle connections with adjacent parcels?

-The ability for drivers and bus routes to move between developments without using the adjacent arterial or collector roadway networks can save time and reduce congestion.
-Such opportunities should be considered and proactively incorporated into development site plans whenever possible.

-- YES (connections to adjacent parcels are planned as part of the development) - YES (stub outs will make future connections possible when adjacent parcels redevelop) - \boxtimes NO (the site plan precludes future connections with adjacent parcels when they redevelop) - OTHER (Please explain)

-10. Does the site plan enable pedestrians and bicyclists to move between destinations within the development site safely and conveniently?

-The ability for walkers and bicyclists to move within the site safely and conveniently reduces reliance on vehicular trips, which has congestion reduction and health benefits.
-Development site plans should incorporate well designed and direct sidewalk connections between all key destinations.
-To the extent practical, bicycle lanes or multiuse paths are encouraged for large acreage sites and where high volumes of bicyclists and pedestrians are possible.

-- YES (sidewalks provided on all key walking routes and both sides of roads whenever practical and bicyclists should have no major issues navigating the street network) - PARTIAL (some walking and bicycling facilities are provided, but connections are not comprehensive and/or direct) - NO (walking and bicycling facilities within the site are limited or nonexistent) -] NOT APPLICABLE (the nature of the development does not lend itself to internal walking and bicycling trips) - OTHER (Please explain)
+☐ Route uses high volume and/or high speed streets Not applicable (accessing the site by bicycling is not consistent with the type of development proposed Following the most direct feasible walking or bicycling route to the nearest point on the development site OTHER TRAI NSPORTATION DESIGN CONSIDERATIONS the site plan provide for the construction of publicly accessible local road or drive aisle ections with adjacent parcels? arte ability for drivers and bus routes to move between developments without using the adjacent erial or collector roadway networks can save time and reduce congestion.
+Such opportunities uld be considered and proactively incorporated into development site plans whenever possible.
+YES (connections to adjacent parcels are planned as part of the development) YES (stub outs will make future connections possible when adjacent parcels redevelop) NO (the site plan precludes future connections with adjacent parcels when they redevelop) OTHER (Please explain) the site plan enable pedestrians and bicyclists to move between destinations within the lopment site safely and conveniently? reli pla des ability for walkers and bicyclists to move within the site safely and conveniently reduces ance on vehicular trips, which has congestion reduction and health benefits.
+Development site as should incorporate well designed and direct sidewalk connections between all key attinations.
+To the extent practical, bicycle lanes or multiuse paths are encouraged for large eage sites and where high volumes of bicyclists and pedestrians are possible. · · · · · · · · · · · · · · · · · · · YES (sidewalks provided on all key walking routes and both sides of roads whenever practical and bicyclists should have no major issues navigating the street network) PARTIAL (some walking and bicycling facilities are provided, but connections are not comprehensive and/or direct) NO (walking and bicycling facilities within the site are limited or nonexistent) NOT APPLICABLE (the nature of the development does not lend itself to internal walking and bicycling trips) OTHER (Please explain)

-11. Does the site plan provide the ability to construct publicly accessible bicycling and walking connections with adjacent parcels which may be redeveloped in the future?